juice-shop/pwning-juice-shop/appendix/solutions.md

 ### Log in with the support team's original user credentials

 _Solving this challenge requires [KeePass 2.x](http://keepass.info)
 installed on your computer.
-If you are using a non-Windows OS you need to use some unofficial port._
+If you are using a non-Windows OS you can try using some unofficial port but there is no guarantee the file can be opened on those._

 1. Download and install KeePass 2.x from <http://keepass.info>
 2. Get the support team's KeePass database file from